These days, news sites are flooded with articles about ChatGPT, the AI bot disrupting industries from programming to law.

 While ChatGPT is still in the research phase, legal professionals are naturally asking: how can ChatGPT help lawyers?

-There’s no doubt that ChatGPT presents opportunities for law firms.
+There’s no doubt that ChatGPT for lawyers presents opportunities for law firms.
 A few examples include:

 This might include helping more clients which, in turn, can help lawyers improve access to justice by serving more clients.